University of Malaya: Coat of arms

 The UM's coat of arms was designed under a council established in 1961, chaired by Tan Sri Y.C.
 Foo.
 The members of the committee involved in the design were the chairman of the council, Y.C.
 Foo, Professor A. Oppenheim (the vice-chancellor) and Professor Ungku Aziz (later regius professor).
 The coat of arms was officially chartered in April 1962 by Tunku Abdul Rahman, the university's first chancellor.

 The coat of arms is divided into two parts, namely the chief (upper part) and the base (the remainder).
 The chief is a bundle of seventeen strips of the leaves of Borassus flabellifer or the Palmrya palm.
 These strips were used as printed material for ancient books by the Malays, long before paper was invented.
 On the centre of these seventeen strips is the university's motto 'Ilmu Puncha Kemajuan'.
 The motto consists of 'Ilmu' derived from Arabic, 'Puncha' from Sanskrit (Za'aba Spelling for 'Punca'), and 'Kemajuan' from Malay.
 These words mean knowledge is the source of progress.

 In the centre of the arms is a Bunga Raya or hibiscus rosa-sinensis species encircled by three Malayan tigers.
 The tigers symbolise the three main races in Malaysia (Malays, Chinese and Indians), who work hand-in-hand to protect the nation and uphold the duty to serve the country.
 It is blazoned:

-Azure, fimbriated and parted per fess by a line Or.
+Azure, parted per fess by a line Or.
 In base a Bunga Raya (hibiscus flower) between three tigers passant regardant two and one all proper; and in Chief a bundle of seventeen strips of the leaves of Palmyra Palm Or inscribed with the words 'ILMU PUNCHA KEMAJUAN'.

 The current arms design was derived from the original arms in 1949, which was blazoned as such:

-Tierced per fess Argent and Azure, in base a tiger passant reguardant proper; in chief an open book also proper, bound, edged and clasped Or.
+Per fess Azure and Argent, in base a tiger passant reguardant proper; in chief an open book also proper, bound, edged and clasped Or.

 Academic profile

-Currently UM is ranked 60th in the world in the QS World University Rankings 2025, 281th in the USNWR 2024 global rankings, 293rd in the 2024 CWTS Leiden Ranking, and among the top 300 universities in the Times Higher Education (THE) World University Rankings.
+Currently UM is ranked 58th in the world in the QS World University Rankings 2026, 331st in the USNWR 2025 global rankings, 304th in the 2025 CWTS Leiden Ranking, and among the top 200 universities in the 2026 Times Higher Education (THE) World University Rankings.

-In 2015, it has been ranked 54th in Engineering & Technology in QS world ranking.
-UM rose to the top 100 universities in the QS World University Rankings 2019, and has consistently increased in ranking to 59th in the world and 9th in Asia in the 2021 series.
-In 2021, U.S. News & World Report ranked UM 17th and 87th in the world in Engineering and Computer Science respectively by its subject ranking.

 The business school of UM has achieved two international accreditations i.e. Association to Advance Collegiate Schools of Business (AACSB) and Association of MBAs (AMBA).

 The Faculty of Languages and Linguistics, Japanese Language and Linguistic Course was awarded the Japanese Foreign Minister's Commendation for their contributions to promotion of Japanese language education in Malaysia on 1 December 2020.